jowharshamshiri/jowharshamshiri/README.md

 * Made [Workspace](https://jowharshamshiri.github.io/ws/), an opinionated tool suite for file operations, version management, and development workflow automation.
 It’s battle-tested, used daily, and reflects years of refining my personal workflows.
 * Forked and extended [Doxygen](https://github.com/jowharshamshiri/doxygen) to support `type:` and `name:` search prefixes and boolean logic (`AND`, `OR`, `NOT`) in external search mode.
 * Built [BoxMux](https://github.com/jowharshamshiri/boxmux), a YAML-driven TUI multiplexer to run and monitor groups of terminal commands in parallel—ideal for devops, clusters, and testing.
 * Created [InSite](https://jowharshamshiri.github.io/insite), an MCP server for browser automation with 50 tools using Playwright.
+* Also check out [Janus](https://jowharshamshiri.github.io/Janus) - a cross-platform connection-less Unix socket communication library providing inter-process communication across Go, Rust, Swift, and TypeScript.